stevenslade/My_Notes/README.md

 ## <a id="installation"></a>Installation

-* Run the following to install dependancies
+* Run the following to install dependancies, express is the only module to be installed

 > npm i